 At the end of this E-CERPs-eligible session, the participants will be able to:

-1. Describe the legislative history of the International Code of Marketing of Breast-milk Substitutes, and why IBCLCs should support its principles.
+1. Describe the legislative history of the International Code of Marketing of Breast-milk Substitutes, and why lactation support providers should support its principles.
 2. Define how the International Code aligns with designation under the Baby-Friendly Hospital Initiative.
 3. Identify three areas of commerce and marketing, not envisioned when the International Code was drafted in 1981, that affect today’s commercial messages about breastfeeding.
 4. Implement five or more immediate changes in professional practice to show support for the International Code.

 This session meets requirements for E-CERP approval, for material covering Ethical and Legal Issues, and Public Health and Advocacy, coming under Section VII.
 Clinical Skills of the IBLCE Detailed Content Outline.